 Example: $100 purchase not subject to sales tax with a 3% surcharge.
 No sales tax.
 The 3% isn’t taxable because the purchase isn’t.

 Example: $100 purchase, only $50 is subject to sales tax, 3% surcharge.
 Sales tax applies on $50 + $1.50.
-Only have of the 3% surcharge is subject to sales tax because only half of the purchase is taxable.
+Only half of the 3% surcharge is subject to sales tax because only half of the purchase is taxable.